-- On Thursday June 13, 2019 a development meeting for the FAIR Implementation Matrix was held at the GO FAIR International Support and Coordination Office in Leiden.
+- June 13, 2019: The first face-to-face Matrix Development Meeting for the FAIR Implementation Matrix was held at the GO FAIR International Support and Coordination Office in Leiden (notes).

-- FAIR Convergence Matrix Development Group on OSF
+- FAIR Convergence Matrix Working Group (OSF project)

 - FAIR Convergence Matrix introductory slide deck